Molecular Biology Laboratory: Advanced Genetic and Infectious Disease Diagnostics at Eurofins Biomnis Ireland

 Eurofins Biomnis established its molecular laboratory in 2012, retaining its leading position as Ireland’s largest private and most innovative laboratory.
 We are at the forefront of genetic and infectious disease diagnostics.

-Utilising state-of-the-art technologies like Real-Time PCR and Nucleic Acid Amplification Test (NAAT), we extract DNA and RNA from various sample types to provide highly accurate, molecular-level insights that drive personalised medicine and precision healthcare.
+Utilising state-of-the-art technologies like Real-Time PCR and Transcription-mediated amplification (TMA), we extract DNA and RNA from various sample types to provide highly accurate, molecular-level insights that drive personalised medicine and precision healthcare.

 Laboratory Accreditation